Grade: 9 Credit: 1 – full year

 QP - 10

-An occupationally specific course designed to provide knowledge and skill for certification or licensure in an allied health career.
+This is an occupationally specific course designed to provide knowledge and skill for certification or licensure in an allied health career.
 Students develop advanced clinical skill necessary for employment in the health care industry.
 The course may be taught by different methodologies such as pre-employment lab, cooperative education, or an occupationally specific course with clinical training at area hospitals or other health care facility.
+This course will be taken concurrently with Principles in Therapeutic Healthcare Dual during the Fall semester only at the Richardson Healthcare Careers Academy (RHCA) hospital campus.

 Grade: 12 Credit: 3 – full year